 The shingle-hanging came about from my extracurricular activities: I had spent 2 years as President of NC State’s Student Senate, 2 years as President of the statewide UNC Association of Student Governments, and my 3L year was elected as President of the Student Bar Association (one of only 6 white folks in the school’s 77-year history).
 The thought of having a boss made me want to go drink bleach.
 I knew I had to go do something on my own.

-So I took the bar exam in July, 2012, found out I passed at the end of August, was sworn in the first Friday in September, and was defending a bar owner and retired Marine in a foreclosure hearing the following Monday.
+So I took the bar exam in July, 2012, not before looking up a multitude of free exam dumps that can be tried online, found out I passed at the end of August, was sworn in the first Friday in September, and was defending a bar owner and retired Marine in a foreclosure hearing the following Monday.

 Q. In law school, you became an “organization man,” a popular and electable leader of campus and statewide student organizations.
 In addition to helping to get the lege to repeal a tuition increase, you helped your fellow law students to make contacts in the professional world.
 Did this instill in you a belief that politics could work?
 Did you find this exhilarating or exhausting?
 Was the pain worth the gain?
 What did it teach you about persuasion, negotiation, conflict resolution, navigating large organizations, and playing politics?

 A. I loved student organizations.
 Loved.
 To the point where I’d sacrifice grades without a second thought.
 The lack of partisan stupidity made it a great laboratory for testing out how to collaborate, build consensus, and get things done on behalf of a group.